Zequez/logseq-vault/pages/Integrity.md

 		- Active expectation management
 	- What I say is so
 		- Be honest with the limits of your knowledge; where you got it and how deep you went into researching
+	- I do what I stand for
+		-